Israel Tel Aviv Jerusalem February 2019

-In the upmarket gentrified part of Tel Aviv North there seems to be a spiffy informal restaurant in every quarter of Bauhous appartment blocks.
+In the upmarket gentrified part of Tel Aviv North, there seems to be a spiffy informal restaurant in every quarter of Bauhaus apartment blocks.
 Yael is having a quick lunch before the next client.
-She is a physical therapist specialised in reflexology.
+She is a physical therapist specialized in reflexology.
 Her parents came to Israel from Argentina.
 Her father was a musical director but had to choose another profession and is now a computer technician.
-Her mother teachers English.
+Her mother teaches English.
 They landed in Be’er Sheeva in the Negev desert.

 “My parents loved the magic of the desert, that is why they landed there.
-I left when I was 20, Be’er Sheeva was nice though I am very happy to be freed from the constant harrasment from the Bedouins.
-For them a woman is nothing more than a trophee.”
+I left when I was 20, Be’er Sheeva was nice though I am very happy to be freed from the constant harassment from the Bedouins.
+For them, a woman is nothing more than a trophy.”